coordinating conjunctions quiz

-Today’s lesson focuses on sharpening grammar skills and advancing presentation work.
+Today’s lesson focuses on sharpening grammar skills with a coordinating conjunctions quiz and advancing presentation work.
 We’ll begin with a quick grammar quiz to test understanding of coordinating conjunctions—those small but mighty words that join ideas together.
 After the quiz, students will have time to work on their book presentations, preparing slides and refining their speaking notes for next class.

 1. Coordinating Conjunctions Quiz